flutter/website/src/development/platform-integration/android/chromeos.md

 ## Flutter & ChromeOS tips & tricks

-For the current versions of Chrome OS, only certain ports from Linux are exposed to the rest of the environment.
+For the current versions of ChromeOS, only certain ports from Linux are exposed to the rest of the environment.
 Here’s an example of how to launch
 Flutter DevTools for an Android app with ports